LordEnma/YandereSimulatorDecompiled/README.md

 # YandereSimulatorDecompiled
 Disassembled Decompiled Code from DLL's from Yandere Simulator, build from 11/25/2021

+This is being provided as is, and will not be updated everytime a new build is released, but when I feel like updating

 In case your curious, I used dnSpy for decompiling the code

 ## LEGAL NOTICE